‘RHOBH’ Kyle Richards Criticized For Posting Bikini Photo Of 9-Year-Old Daughter On Instagram

 Richards, however, refused to make a big deal about her blocking Sassoon.
 She pointed out that perhaps the RHOBH newcomer didn’t even realize it.
 Apart from Sassoon, Richards revealed that she has only ever blocked one other person from the franchise, “who shall remain nameless.”

-Catch Part 2 of the Real Housewives of Beverly Hills Season 7 reunion, Tuesday, 8 p.m.
+Catch part 2 of the Real Housewives of Beverly Hills Season 7 reunion, Tuesday, 8 p.m.
 ET on Bravo.

 [Featured Image by Jesse Grant/Getty Images]